-6.1.
+7.1.
 The CS-RID Finder

 A CS-RID Finder is the gateway for Broadcast Remote ID Messages into the UTM.
 It performs this gateway function via a CS-RID SDSP.
 A CS-RID Finder could implement, integrate, or accept outputs from, a Broadcast RID receiver.
 However, it should not depend upon a direct interface with a GCS, Net-RID SP, Net-RID DP or Network RID client.
-It would present a TBD interface to a CS-RID SDSP; this interface should be based upon but readily distinguishable from that between a GCS and a Net-RID SP.
+It would present a TBD interface to a CS-RID SDSP, similar to but readily distinguishable from that between a GCS and a Net-RID SP.

-6.2.
+7.2.
 The CS-RID SDSP